 - The driver’s negligent actions caused you to suffer damages.

-Call the Law Firm of Anidjar and Levine today at 800-747-3733 to make an appointment for a free legal evaluation.
+Call the Law Offices of Anidjar & Levine today at 1-800-747-3733 to make an appointment for a free legal evaluation.
 We pursue every avenue until you get the best possible outcome for your claim.